 - Swiss-Prot: composed of around fifty biocurators, this group is in charge of developing and maintaining the UniProtKB/Swiss-Prot database, the most used resource on proteins around the world, in collaboration with the European Bioinformatics Institute (EBI, GB) and the Protein Information Resource (PIR, USA).
 Swiss-Prot group also works on the PROSITE, ENZYME, HAMAP, RHEA, SwissLipids and ViralZone databases.

 - Vital-IT: The Vital-IT multidisciplinary team of scientists and technical staff maintains a competence centre in bioinformatics and computational biology to link fundamental and applied research.
 The core facility enables scientists to access state-of-the-art computational infrastructure (processing, storage and archiving) as well as expertise in data analysis and algorithmic development.
 Vital-IT partners with scientists to build computational solutions facilitating their research or to transform their ideas into production-quality software.

-Moreover, SIB has been selected by the Swiss Government to set up and run two types of data infrastructure in the SPHN initiative: SPHN Data Coordination Centre and BioMedIT.
+Moreover, SIB has been selected by the Swiss Government to set up and run the national data infrastructure in the framework of the Swiss Personalized Health Network (SPHN) initiative throught the Data Coordination Centre and BioMedIT projects.